Azure Virtual Private Network (VPN)

 The VPN Gateway service allows you to connect the virtual network to the local area network using a VPN device.
 This service includes the following elements:

-Types of Connections between Environments
+Types of Azure VPN Connections

 Conceptually there are 2 types of connections between possible environments using Networks and Azure Gateway.

-Site to Site (Site-To-Site)
+Site to Site (S2S)

-Point-to-Site (Point-To-Site)
+Point-to-Site (P2S)

-Multi-Site (Multi-Site)
+Multi-Site

 Become the cloud networking hero of your business.